nxnwtech/NXNW-tech-conference/content/about/about.md

   conference to be hosted in LYIT Campus on Thursday 4th June 2020.

-  Tech X will bring a broad range of high quality technology keynotes, talks and workshops in an engaging format.
+  **nxnwtech X** will bring a broad range of high quality technology keynotes, talks and workshops in an engaging format.
 The emphasis will be on creating a stimulating environment for the NxNW community to get together and enjoy the Xperience.